-However, this argument also highlights another problem: the notion that the reference pitch – the foundational frequency of our harmonic series – should be an A.
+However, this argument also highlights another problem: the notion that the reference pitch – the idea that the foundational frequency of our harmonic series should be an A.

 As we’ve discussed, ancient instruments, and even today’s modern brass instruments, use F and B-flat as their reference pitch.

 So, let’s see what happens when we generate the harmonic series using A=432 Hz as our foundation.
 Starting with A = 432 Hz, we generate the following harmonic frequencies by multiplying by 3, 5, 7, 9 – respectively:

 So far, only G does not give us the frequency we received from the B-flat harmonic series as documented on the home-page.
 However, it’s worth noting that the notes we do match on (E, C-sharp and B) are all en-harmonic to the harmonic-series emanating from our B-flat “magic” frequency:

 - E is a tri-tone of B-flat

 - C-sharp is a minor 3rd, which contradicts the natural major 3rd harmonic of D

 - B is a flattened 9th harmonic in relation to B-flat – which is highly dissonant to our “still point” frequency of B-flat, as well as being a dissonant tri-tone of F (our fifth).